Skip to content

 These are examples of patterns people may see discussed in homeopathy resources.
 They are not personalized instructions.

-Hypericum-like nerve-rich crush pattern
+Hypericum-like nerve-zing lip pattern

 Common questions